Arkosi27/ArkosiJs/README.md

 # ArkosiJs
-Wordpress Plugin that allow you to add Javascript
+Wordpress Plugin that allow you to add Javascript on the footer of your theme.